 - In the users tab of CloudMigrator, setup your source user as appropriate for your source platform.
 For all file-based platforms you can specify a folder ID in 'Documents Path' from which to migrate from.
 This can be used to limit the scope of the migration to a single folder.
 If you do this, the specified folder and all sub-folders will be migrated.

-- Specify the name of the Team Drive (to create a new Team Drive) or the ID of an existing Team Drive in the 'Import Name' column.
+- Specify the name of the Shared Drive (to create a new Drive) or the ID of an existing Shared Drive in the 'Import Name' column.
 This is used by CloudMigrator to locate the Drive to migrate to.
-If you specify a name, CloudMigrator will try and find a Team Drive with that name to use, or will create a new one.
+If you specify a name, CloudMigrator will try and find a Shared Drive with that name to use, or will create a new one.
 If you specify an ID, CloudMigrator will use that ID.
-If multiple TeamDrives exist with the same name, migration will fail and in this case you should specify an ID.
+If multiple Shared Drives exist with the same name, migration will fail and in this case you should specify an ID.

-- Optionally, configure multiple Team Drive organizers to speed up migrations.
-By default, CloudMigrator will use all of the organizers of a TeamDrive to speed up migrations.
-However it is possible to configure CloudMigrator to use extra organizers with the configuration setting: Destination Platform Migration Settings > G Suite > Team Drive Options > Team Drive Default Organizers.
-If you add extra users in here they will be added as organizers to the TeamDrive.
+- Optionally, configure multiple Shared Drive organizers to speed up migrations.
+By default, CloudMigrator will use all of the organizers of a Shared Drives to speed up migrations.
+However it is possible to configure CloudMigrator to use extra organizers with the configuration setting: Destination Platform Migration Settings > G Suite > Shared Drive Options > Shared Drive Default Organizers.
+If you add extra users in here they will be added as organizers to the Shared Drive.

 - Run your migration

-It is recommended to specify the ID of the Team Drive rather than its name.
-Name might not be unique within a domain and migration will fail if there are more than one TeamDrive with the same name as that you specify.
+It is recommended to specify the ID of the Shared Drive rather than its name.
+Name might not be unique within a domain and migration will fail if there are more than one Shared Drive with the same name as that you specify.
 Using the ID removes any ambiguity.

-Folders within Team Drives
+Folders within Shared Drives

-Team Drive Migration Performance
+Shared Drive Migration Performance